Union Jack (Joseph Chapman): Powers and abilities

 Like those who held the title of Union Jack before him, Joseph Chapman is an athlete in peak physical condition.
 He carries on the Union Jack tradition by using a Webley .455 revolver (though often uses other pistols depending on the mission he is completing) and a silver dagger which he uses for supernatural foes.
 His costume is also bullet-resistant.

-For a time, Chapman was possessed by the spirit of the Pendragon (in this case, Sir Lancelot), enhancing his strength, speed, and endurance, and providing him with superhuman sensory acuity, as well as giving him the ability to sense the presence of agents of the Bane and to recognize them as such despite disguises, and access to knowledge of past incarnations of the Pendragon.
+For a time, Chapman was possessed by the spirit of Lancelot, enhancing his strength, speed, and endurance, and providing him with superhuman sensory acuity, as well as giving him the ability to sense the presence of agents of the Bane and to recognize them as such despite disguises, and access to knowledge of past incarnations of the Pendragon.
 He also wore a suit of magical/cybernetic exoskeleton armor composed of unknown materials that increased his strength to superhuman levels.
 He carried a 6' striking staff of unknown materials.
 Chapman could also ride Beryl, a computerized motorcycle-like vehicle equipped with extensive information databanks, recording memory files, radiation detectors, tracking sensors, automated navigation system, medical analysis instruments, remote guidance system, and the capacity for inter-dimensional travel.
 All of this equipment was provided by the Green Chapel, of the dimension of Avalon.

 Since being possessed by the Pendragon, he has retained a portion of the powers it endowed him, to low superhuman levels.